 - You may request a pre-CTA consultation meeting with HC.
-The pre-CTA consultation meeting provides an opportunity for the sponsor to present relevant data, discuss concerns and resolve issues regarding drug development.
+The pre-CTA consultation meeting provides an opportunity for the sponsor to present relevant data, discuss concerns, and resolve issues regarding drug development.

-- You may invite investigator(s) who will be involved in the proposed trial(s) in Canada to attend the meeting.
+- You may invite the investigator(s) who will be involved in the proposed trial(s) in Canada to attend the meeting.

 - EC review for each clinical trial site may occur in parallel with HC’s CTA review and approval.

-- Canada has a decentralized process for the ethical review of clinical trial applications, and requires the sponsor to obtain institutional ethics committee (EC) approval for each participating trial site.
+- Canada has a decentralized process for the ethical review of clinical trial applications and requires the sponsor to obtain institutional ethics committee (EC) approval for each participating trial site.